 6. Camera: to document memories, for those blog pics, and to send to friends and family to prove that we do something productive (those doubters!).

 5. iPad Minis.
 Alex loves his.
 Thank God for technology.
 Starfall taught Alex his ABCs.
 The kids and I all have one with color-coded Trident cases.
 (They were gifts from grandparents.)
 We use them daily for schoolwork and fun.
 I gave the girls their own shared Kindle account and we download FREE eBooks all the time!
 (Am I brilliant, or what?)
 We love weather and geography apps.
 And yes, we watch YouTube and Netflix when we have WiFi.
 We love Stack the States, Splash Math, and Duolingo !
 (These were gifts from grandparents.)

 3. Bibles.
 Each child has a KJV.
 We have The Message, an Amplified Bible, and The Complete Jewish Bible for comparison.
 I love having this freedom to teach the Bible during our school day.
 Also those Bible reference materials.
 (See #10.)
 And we love Bible apps too.
 We use Pray Now every evening before bed.
 Sure, we have Bibles on our Kindle, but sometimes, I want to feel a book.

 1. Lap Desks/Trays.
 My kid fight over the lap desks.
 We have four of this little table kind, but they argue about who gets the Marvel superheroes one. ugh!
 I found plain ones at Michael’s and the Marvel one at Savers thrift store.
 We use these to do our school work and to eat in front of the TV (a special treat!)
-We also have these fun ones from Room It Up.
+We also have these fun ones from lap desks.
 And I even found Liz a mini one with a cool clipboard on it!
 They’re also great for travel.